WGBH-MLA/ov-deploy/README.md

 ## Credits

-Developed by the [Media Library and Archives](https://www.wgbh.org/foundation/what-we-do/media-library-and-archives) at [WGBH Boston](https://wgbh.org)
+Developed by the [Media Library and Archives](https://www.wgbh.org/foundation/what-we-do/media-library-and-archives) at [GBH](https://wgbh.org)